duyle-py/security_scan/README.md

 # Security Scan
-- This project scan small security issues related to public_key and private_key.
+- This project scans small security issues related to public_key and private_key.
 - I think this should be simple so the total of core codes in under 500 lines.
 - `main` is out file is really small ~13MB.
 - I only use `github.com/jackc/pgx/v5` lib to work with Postgres Database

+## Infra design
+- My project is designed for non-blocking security scan for repositories, so we can scale multiple machines.
+- Because we have two main services here: Repository and Scan Services.
+  - Repository Service is used for CRUD Repository only.
+  - Scan Service contains two Methods are POST which scans repo and GET which lists scan results.
+    - POST method is really heavy, we can split it into a service.
+Scale it into multiple machines.
+- My codebase is really simple now, so splitting it into a microservice is really simple.

 ## Project Structure
 - The project structure is really simple